WebberZone/top-10/readme.txt

 * New: Button in Top 10 settings page to merge posts across blog ID 0 and 1
 * Fixed: Bug in tracking code when not using Ajax
 * Fixed: Bug in admin column did not check for the blog_id
+* Fixed: Bug where default thumbnail location was not correctly saved

 = 2.0.3 =
 * New: Options to choose if you want to delete the Top 10 options and/or data when deleting the plugin